HomeArticlesHow ToHow to Calculate Date/Time Differences

 Step 1: Identify Which Type of Difference You Need

 Decide upfront whether you need a calendar day count, an age in years, an hour-and-minute duration, or a business-day count.
-This determines which tool and method to use — a person's age is never expressed as "12,845 days" in practice, and a project deadline is rarely expressed in years.
+This decides which tool and method fits.
+A person's age is never expressed as "12,845 days" in practice, and a project deadline is rarely expressed in years.

 Step 2: Convert Both Dates to a Consistent Format

-Write both dates in an unambiguous format (YYYY-MM-DD is safest, since MM/DD/YYYY and DD/MM/YYYY are easy to misread across regions).
-If times are involved too, use 24-hour format or clearly mark AM/PM, and confirm both timestamps use the same time zone — convert to UTC first if they don't.
+Write both dates in an unambiguous format.
+YYYY-MM-DD is safest, since MM/DD/YYYY and DD/MM/YYYY get misread across regions constantly.
+If times are involved too, use 24-hour format or clearly mark AM/PM, and confirm both timestamps share a time zone, converting to UTC first if they don't.

 Step 3: Calculate a Simple Day Count

 For a straightforward "how many days between these two dates" question, subtract the earlier date's day-number (its position on a continuous calendar, not just the day-of-month) from the later date's day-number.
-Manually, this means counting through each month, but a calculator does it instantly.
-Use the Date Difference Calculator to get the exact day count, along with the equivalent in weeks, months, and years.
+Doing this by hand means counting through each month, but a calculator gets there instantly.
+Use the Date Difference Calculator for the exact day count, plus the equivalent in weeks, months, and years.

 Step 4: Calculate Age or Years/Months/Days Precisely

-Age and "years, months, days" calculations require calendar-aware subtraction, not a simple day count divided by 365.
-Start with the year difference, then check whether the month and day of the later date fall before the month and day of the earlier date — if so, subtract one year and borrow 12 months.
-Then compare the day-of-month component the same way, borrowing days from the previous month if needed.
+Age and "years, months, days" calculations need calendar-aware subtraction, not a day count divided by 365.
+Start with the year difference, then check whether the month and day of the later date fall before the month and day of the earlier date.
+If so, subtract one year and borrow 12 months.
+Compare the day-of-month component the same way, borrowing days from the previous month if needed.

-Example: From May 20, 1990 to July 4, 2026 — the year difference is 36, but since July 4 comes after May 20 in the calendar, no borrowing is needed: 36 years, 1 month, 15 days.
-Use the Age Calculator to skip this borrowing logic entirely and get years, months, and days in one step.
+Example: From May 20, 1990 to July 4, 2026, the year difference is 36, and since July 4 comes after May 20 in the calendar, no borrowing is needed: 36 years, 1 month, 15 days.
+The Age Calculator skips this borrowing logic and returns years, months, and days in one step.

 Step 5: Calculate Business Days or Filtered Day Counts

-If you only need weekdays (excluding Saturdays and Sundays), divide the total day count by 7 to get the number of full weeks, multiply by 5 for the weekday count in those full weeks, then check the remaining partial week manually for any additional weekdays.
-Public holidays must be subtracted separately since no automatic formula accounts for a specific country's holiday calendar.
-The Day Counter Calculator can isolate weekday-only or custom-filtered day counts without manual week-by-week counting.
+If you only need weekdays, excluding Saturdays and Sundays, divide the total day count by 7 to get full weeks, multiply by 5 for the weekday count in those full weeks, then check the remaining partial week manually for extra weekdays.
+Public holidays need subtracting separately, since no automatic formula accounts for a specific country's holiday calendar.
+The Day Counter Calculator isolates weekday-only or custom-filtered day counts without the manual week-by-week counting.

 Step 6: Calculate Time Duration in Hours and Minutes

 For durations under 24 hours, convert both times to minutes since midnight and subtract.
-If the end time is numerically smaller than the start time (for example, a shift from 10:00 PM to 6:00 AM), add 1,440 minutes (24 hours) to the end time before subtracting to correctly account for crossing midnight.
+If the end time is numerically smaller than the start time, say a shift running 10:00 PM to 6:00 AM, add 1,440 minutes (24 hours) to the end time before subtracting so the midnight crossing gets handled correctly.

 Step 7: Double-Check Inclusive vs. Exclusive Counting